All parkrun events in this country are currently suspended due to COVID-19 (Coronavirus). For further details please see here

 The new runners briefing takes place near the finish area at around 8:50.
 All runners then walk down the course to ‘the stump’ for the pre-run briefing before heading to the start funnel.

 The route consists of a start close to Bishops Gate near Bishops pond, heading in a south westerly direction towards the main road.
 Turning left onto the tarred path and proceeding in an easterly direction down Sawyers Hill.
 Turn Left at Sheen Cross making your way towards Sheen Gate.
 Before Sheen Gate, staying off public roads, turn left and re-join the Tasmin Trail.
 Proceed in a north westerly direction up the Tasmin Trail until the finish which is where the Tasmin Trail reaches Sawyers Hill.

 Location of startWe start on the Tasmin Trail, approximately 200 meters left of Richmond Gate entrance and before the Cambrian Gate.
 See the attached map bellow.

 Getting there by public transportDetails on getting to Richmond park by public transport available from The Royal parks website for Richmond park.
 Nearest entrace to the start is Richmond Gate.

 Getting there on footRichmond park is easily reached by foot from Richmond and Mortlake.
 Nearest entrance to the start is Richmond Gate.

 Getting there by roadParking is available at either Pembroke Lodge or the Sheen entrance

 Post Run Coffee

-Every week we grab a post parkrun coffee at Cafe Terra, in Cedars Health Club (behind the Richmond Gate Hotel).
+Every week we grab a post parkrun coffee at Pembroke Lodge (just a half mile stroll from the finish).
 Please come and join us.